notEthan/jsi/README.md

 [![Build Status](https://travis-ci.org/notEthan/scorpio.svg?branch=master)](https://travis-ci.org/notEthan/scorpio)
 [![Coverage Status](https://coveralls.io/repos/github/notEthan/scorpio/badge.svg)](https://coveralls.io/github/notEthan/scorpio)

-Scorpio is a library intended to make use of an OpenAPI document describing a service you are consuming.
+Scorpio is a library that helps you, as a client, consume an HTTP service described by an OpenAPI document.
+You provide the OpenAPI specification, a little bit of configuration, and Scorpio will take that and dynamically generate an interface for you to call the service's operations and interact with its resources as an ORM.

 Note: The canonical location of this README is on [RubyDoc](http://rubydoc.info/gems/scorpio/).
 When viewed on [Github](https://github.com/notEthan/scorpio/), it may be inconsistent with the latest released gem, and Yardoc links will not work.